thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 content is provided by those specifications.
 For these reasons, this specification focuses on the description of LDevIDs.

-While the IEEE 802.1AR terminology is utilized in this document, this specification does not claim conformance to IEEE 802.1AR since such a compliance statement goes beyond the use of the terminology and the certificate content and would include the use of management protocols, fulfillment of certain hardware security requirements, and
+This document re-uses the IEEE 802.1AR terminology and a number of rules for how to populate certificate content.
+Still, this specification does not claim conformance to IEEE 802.1AR since such a compliance statement goes beyond the use of the terminology and the certificate content and would include the use of management protocols, fulfillment of certain hardware security requirements, and